-I KEEP PANICKING to hurry up and get my chores done, because the scenery outside looks like late April, or at least it did before Monday night’s 22ish-degree siege, which took lots of prisoners.
-Before it gets any farther out of control here—or erased, if that’s what nature has in mind instead—a look at what’s bloomed so far in the earliest spring I’ve ever seen (following the winter I never saw at all).
+I KEPT PANICKING to hurry up and get my chores done, because the scenery outside looked like late April, or at least it did before one Monday night’s 22ish-degree siege, which took lots of prisoners.
+Before it got any farther out of control here—or erased, if that’s what nature had in mind instead—I took a look in late March 2012 at what had bloomed so far in the earliest spring I’d ever seen (following the winter I never saw at all).

 Quick note: The green text links will take you to full profiles of most of the plants mentioned, if any of them sound like something you’d like to add to your extra-early garden, whatever month it happens to happen in from year to year.

-WE ALREADY TALKED about the witchhazels, or Hamamelis x intermedia, that began flowering about January 20 and continued all through February until halfway through March.
+WE ALREADY TALKED in January 2012 about the witchhazels, or Hamamelis x intermedia, that began flowering about January 20, and continued all through February until halfway through March.